Christian-Ryan/website_cr_apero/content/book/book.md

 ![](/book/book_files/hex_r4psych.png)

-This package contains all of the datasets using in the analysis.
+This package contains all of the datasets used in the analysis.
 It can be accessed using the following code:

 ```r